 - “Black Friday” was first used to describe the post-Thanksgiving shopping frenzy in the 1960s by newspapers in Philadelphia.
 At the time, the newspapers felt the massive crowds in stores and insanity in the aisles were comparable to the original “Black Friday”: a stock-market panic that followed the collapse of the price of gold on September 24, 1864.

 - The traditional distinction between the two is that Black Friday is a physical event and Cyber Monday is digital.
-However, things are changing and in the US Black Friday has rapidly become an ecommerce event in its own right.
-In the UK, Black Friday has been an ecommerce event since the beginning and is a larger online event than Cyber Monday – in our own network there around 350k more clicks on Black Friday than Cyber Monday in the UK.
+However, things are changing and in the US Black Friday has rapidly become an ecommerce event in its own right: Online sales jumped to over $6 billion last year.

 - Holiday shopping has concentrated around the Black Friday weekend but there are other opportunities in the season for publishers that want to write commerce content.
-For starters, Thanksgiving is a great opportunity and there are over 3 million clicks in our network throughout the holiday.
-“Silent” Saturday and Sunday – the days sandwiched between Black Friday and Cyber Monday – also offer a fantastic opportunity for commerce content.
-Across the two days there are almost 5 million clicks.
+For starters, Thanksgiving is a great opportunity: We had an 8% conversion rate on that day last year.
+Likewise “Silent” Saturday and Sunday – the days sandwiched between Black Friday and Cyber Monday – are often wrongly overlooked.
+They’re a fantastic opportunity to keep promoting commerce content.

 - Google Trends data shows interest in Black Friday picks up from September each year and last year interest in the event reached an all time high.
 Publishers have varied when they publish content for Black Friday: In 2016 content was published as early as August, whereas in 2017, 24 of the top 25 articles were published in November.
 Last year the major traffic spike came immediately prior to and during Black Friday, but publishers employ a variety of approaches to covering the event.